Cultural Facilities Fund

 Organizations that have previously been awarded Cultural Facilities Fund grants will have the opportunity to apply to the Fund in the upcoming round so long as the prior grant has been fully disbursed or declined (in whole or in part) according to the following schedule and conditions:

-- all invoices and accompanying final certifications requesting disbursement must be submitted to, and approved for payment by MassDevelopment a minimum of 30 days before the application deadline, or by December 11, 2018.
+- All invoices and accompanying final certifications requesting disbursement must be submitted to, and approved for, payment by MassDevelopment a minimum of 30 days before the application deadline, or by December 11, 2019.

 Previously funded applicants will be asked to demonstrate the distinction between the previously funded scope-of-work and the newly proposed scope-of-work.